-A waiting list is maintained by staff and, when available, plots are assigned one at a time on a first come, first served basis.
-Any plot assigned to a new member of the garden that is not cultivated within the first two (2) weeks shall be reassigned.
-"Uncultivated" in this context means untended, unattended, neglected and ignored.
+A waiting list is maintained by staff.
+When available, plots are assigned one at a time on a first come first served basis.
+Priority will be given to those households not currently assigned a garden plot.
+Any plot assigned to a Member of the garden that is not cultivated within the first two (2) weeks shall be reassigned.

 The maximum number of plots per household will be limited to three (3) plots in order to extend the gardening experience to as many people as possible.
-Plots are to be held for a maximum of three years.
-Members have the option to place their name on the waiting list prior to the expiration of their three year period.
+Households that are assigned more than three plots at the time these guidelines are adopted shall be permitted to retain those plots in excess of the three plot maximum.
 Garden Plot Inheritance & Subdivision: